AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ### Registering the Device {#registering-device}

-Once you have set up a location and a display,follow the steps below to register the device and assign display to the device.
+Once you have set up a location and a display, follow the steps below to register the device and assign display to the device.

 1. **Registering the Device**